What to Expect

 What sessions are like

-Depending on your needs, our work may include:
+Our work may include:

 • Reducing anxiety, burnout, and emotional overload

-• Building emotional flexibility and self-trust
+• Strengthening self-trust and emotional flexibility

-• Developing healthier boundaries and more sustainable ways of relating
+• Developing healthier boundaries

 Pace and progress